Networking – Stop Doing list

 Emma Marshall

-LINA Member Engagement Coordinator
+Former LINA Member Engagement Coordinator

-Emma brings expertise in social and digital platform expertise, including database systems focused on the sharing of content across media organisations.
+Emma has expertise in social and digital platform expertise, including database systems focused on the sharing of content across media organisations.
 In her spare time, Emma produces podcasts.
 Emma is based in Macquarie Park, New South Wales.

 Back to top